marksbrr/TipCalculator-React/README.md

 ### `npm start`

-Runs the app in the development mode.\
-Open <a href="https://affectionate-ride-833bb9.netlify.app/">Click here</a> to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`